RSKriegs/RSKriegs/README.md

 All combined, my main field is data science in which I look forward for further development, but I am also interested in other IT branches.

-I have a good knowledge of Python, SQL and R and am also quite proficient in Excel and VBA.
+I have a good knowledge of Python, SQL and R and am also quite proficient in Excel - knowing VBA as well.

 My Github contains both academic (Projects-from-studies-) and non-academic projects (My-little-projects) that I have created in a meantime and I hope somebody finds them useful and/or interesting.